ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `bool` | False   |

 Description
-:   Whether costmap should roll with robot base frame.
+:   If true, the costmap moves with the robot, maintaining a local view centered around it.
+    This is typically used for local costmaps.
+    If false, the costmap remains fixed in the global frame.

 ### **`track_unknown_space`**